Volume Eleven, Number Two

 - Accept the registration terms and conditions.

 - Complete the next screen, which requests the name and title of the employer’s contact person, along with the employer’s name, address and Federal ID Number.
 This screen also asks for the company’s North American Industry Classification System (NAICS) code, a six-digit classification number assigned based on the industry sector in which the employing entity is engaged.
-To determine the proper NAICS code, see

 - Submit all requested information and select a User Name and Password.

 Assuming the above information is provided correctly, the employer will soon receive two confirmation e-mails from the DOL.
 The first confirms the employer’s username and temporary password, while the second provides a PIN Number.

 If the employer does not receive these emails within a few hours of submitting their corporate information, they will likely be required to provide additional documentation to verify bona-fide business operations (this may include copies of corporate tax documents, articles of incorporation, etc.).
 The DOL requires this documentation be mailed to the DOL local office with jurisdiction over the case Attn: Employer Existence.

 The Department of Labor had offered guidance on how to avoid this: